MicrosoftDocs/bot-docs/articles/overview-how-bot-framework-works.md

 ---
 title: How the Bot Framework works | Microsoft Docs
-description: Explore the core concepts of building, deploying, and publishing bots with the Bot Framework.
+description: Explore the core concepts of building and deploying bots with the Bot Framework.
 author: JaymeMPerlman
 ms.author: v-jaype
 manager: rstand